How to See the Hidden Risks of ETFs

 But don’t forget the most important question: Does this asset fulfill a useful purpose in this portfolio?
 The recent wave of ETF offerings comes with a substantial risk of distraction: Diligencing structures are not necessarily indicative of progress towards fulfilling an investment objective.

-It is critical to advance the state of practice in this area, and that’s why we will be joining industry leaders at the Inside ETFs Conference next week to listen, learn, and teach.
+It is critical to advance the state of practice in this area, and that’s why we will be joining industry leaders at the upcoming Inside ETFs Conference to listen, learn, and teach.
 What’s clear already is that most practitioners have plenty to learn about the structures that will likely continue to grow in prominence for the rest of our careers.

 As cutting edge becomes commonplace, we’re hopeful that discussion will turn away from apocalyptic predictions and towards the mechanics of diligence.